inatagan/inatagan/README.md

 ### Hi there 👋

+- 🌱 I’m currently learning to work with WebRTC and Flutter.
+- 👯 I’m looking to collaborate on open source projects.
+- 🤔 I’m looking for help with people looking to start with Linux.
+- ⚡ Fun fact: I'm really good at Dark Souls.

 <!--
 **inatagan/inatagan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.